 Most problems can be settled through discussion at a fairly informal level, but should this fail there is a procedure that needs to be followed.
-You should contact Mr Braithwaite, Company Secretary, Gosforth Federated Academies Ltd, Knightsbridge, Great North Road, Newcastle, NE3 2JH, in writing, who will then start a record sheet of the complaint, and, if necessary, arrange for the governing body to discuss the matter.
+You should contact the General Admin by email: admin@ga.newcastle.sch.uk who will then start a record sheet of the complaint, and, if necessary, arrange for the governing body to discuss the matter.